+Public Health Nursing encompasses many programs.
+The key programs are listed below.
 The overall program is described then goals students are expected to achieve in the program are listed.
 Next, resources to help students prepare for the program are identified.
-(Your Public Health Binder contains many resources to enhance your preparation for the experience.)
 Once the program is described, specific services are described.
 The Health Unit has many teaching resources.
 Please be aware that teaching material and pamphlets are costly to print.
 Take only those resources you plan to use with clients.